A Travel Price Comparison for Families, Couples, and Backpackers Rotterdam vs. Rome for Attractions, Food, Nightlife, and Backpackers

 You'll find museums and nightlife around the modern big city of Rotterdam.
 This port city offers something for everyone.
 Five days is plenty of time to see everything, even with extra days to spare.

-You'll find food and shopping around the bustling city of Rome.
+You'll find food and shopping around the popular city of Rome.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 A week in Rotterdam or Rome?

-The trendy port city of Rotterdam offers nightlife and food.
+The modern port city of Rotterdam offers nightlife and food.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Rome is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Rome, one week is sufficent for most.
 It will give you the chance to have new experiences.